irecsys/CARSKit/README.md

  - update API documents and the configuration file setting.conf
  - release user's guide, "A User's Guide to CARSKit"
  - optimize the coding
-* **To-Do List**:
-  - add some post-filtering algorithms to the kit
-  - some package names may be changed to make sure the kit is well-organized
-  - invite some colleagues to add more context-aware recsys algorithms to the kit
-  - preparation to integrate with LibRec

 **2015/09/25, Initial Release Version 0.1.0**